 The excellent professional communication, critical and creative skills of English graduates are highly valued by all employers in the private and public sector.
 This course will leave you ideally placed for a range of employment opportunities in:

-Our past graduates have developed successful careers in:
+Our recent graduates have forged successful careers in:

-Anna is the programme leader for BA English.
-She researches how the way we talk in everyday conversations is shaped by our age, gender, linguistic and sociocultural background.
-She is particularly interested in language and ageing and in the concepts of tradition and authenticity in and through language.
+Dr Charalambidou researches how the way we talk in everyday conversations is shaped by our age, gender, linguistic and sociocultural background.
+She is particularly interested in language and ageing, and in the concepts of tradition and authenticity in and through language.
 Her publications include a co-authored book on the construction of authenticity in national foods and drinks and papers on old-age and gender identities, joke-tellings, conversational recipe, and police-citizen encounters.
 She is currently leading a project on accent diversity in Higher Education.
 She enjoys teaching sociolinguistics and supporting students through their own investigative projects.

-Paul is interested in the way in which language and communication are distributed across a wide range of different forms.
+Professor Cobley is interested in the way in which language and communication are distributed across a wide range of different forms.
 Being concerned with how texts appear in numerous different media, therefore, he has been particularly drawn to the study of popular narrative and genres.
-Because there are so many such texts, he believes that we need to develop short-hand ways to recognize certain kinds of texts and how they operate.
+Because there are many such texts, he believes that we need to develop short-hand ways to recognise certain kinds of texts and how they operate.
 For him, this is precisely the work which enables humans to know their environment more precisely, to achieve more in life and advance as a species.
 His latest books include Cultural Implications of Biosemiotics (Springer, 2016), Narrative (Routledge, 2013) and The American Thriller: Generic Innovation and Social Change in the 1970s (Palgrave, 2000).

 English BA graduate